Civil War Flags

 Civil War medicine was nothing like you would expect to see in today's world.
 Medical care during the Civil War was rather primitive.

-Suppose you’re a Civil War soldier, it really doesn’t matter much which side, although medically speaking you were a little better off if you were a Union soldier.
 Either way the last thing you want is to become sick or become wounded with anything more than a paper cut.

 There were many different Civil War diseases and if you did become sick, and every soldier did at some point there were a lot of interesting techniques Civil war doctors would use to treat your illness.